Sanctuary and Sustenance for Women Who Write

 Cost and Payment: Total cost for the retreat, materials, six nights’ lodging, all meals (beginning with dinner on Sunday evening September 9 and ending with breakfast on Saturday morning September 15) and snacks, is $1,400.
 A non-refundable deposit of $500.00 is required to hold your place.
 The final payment of $900 is due on or before August 15, 2018.
 Please remember: this fee does not include airfare or ground transportation.

 Cancellation policy: In the event you need to cancel for any reason, all monies paid to date of cancellation will be refunded minus the $500 non-refundable deposit.
 No refunds after August 15, 2018.
 It is advised you purchase trip insurance for reimbursement of your costs in case of illness or other emergency which prevents you from attending.

 Payment: A $500.00 non-refundable deposit is due at time of registration with the $900.00 balance due by August 15, 2018.
 (You may also make one payment of $1,400.00 to pay in full at the time of registration.)

 MAKE A PAYMENT TO RESERVE YOUR SPOT

 Pamela Sampel, OblSB, Sister of Belle Coeur

-Pamela holds Bachelor’s and Master’s degrees in business and management, certificates in Spiritual Direction and Coaching, and is a Sister of Belle Coeur and an Oblate of St. Benedict at St. Placid Priory in Lacey, Washington.
-E-mail Pamela at firstname.lastname@example.org.
+Pamela holds Bachelor’s and Master’s degrees in business and management and certificates in Spiritual Direction and Coaching.
+She is a Sister of Belle Coeur and an Oblate of St. Benedict at St. Placid Priory in Lacey, Washington.
+She has studied writing and literature with Lidia Yuknavitch, Gary Copeland Lilley, Evelyn C. White, and Rebecca Brown.
+Pamela is working on a series of personal essays and hybrid poems at her desk in Port Townsend, on the edge of the Salish Sea.
+E-mail Pamela at email@example.com.